-BMSP is a student-run, campus-based food distribution program connecting the Brown community with regional producers through affordable weekly shares of fresh, local, and sustainable produce, bread, eggs, dairy and meat.
+BMSP is a student-run, campus-based food distribution program connecting the College Hill community with regional producers through affordable weekly shares of local and sustainable produce, bread, eggs, dairy and meat.

 Promote regional farm security.
 We are committed to supporting small-scale local farmers

 in Rhode Island and Massachusetts who manage diversified farms with methods that demonstrate a respect for the environment, consumers, and farmers alike.
 Market Shares provides an alternative to the conventional industrial agro-food system.

 Provide equitable access to sustainably-produced food.
 We believe all individuals should have equal access to fresh, local, sustainable food.
 By removing transportation barriers, our program provides access to any member of the Brown community.
 Our internally-funded Subsidized Program allows low-income faculty, staff, and graduate students to participate at a lower cost, further breaking down obstacles to access.